Access to Information and Privacy

 Access to Information Act Requests

-Between April 1, 2015 and March 31, 2016, the Agency received one hundred and seventy-five (175) formal information requests under the Access to Information Act.
-Seventy-seven (77) requests were carried forward from the previous reporting period.
-One hundred and sixty-nine (169) requests were completed before the end of March.
-Eighty-three (83) requests were carried forward to the next reporting period for the following reasons: sixty-seven (67) requests required additional time to allow for consultations with third parties and sixteen (16) requests were received at the end of the reporting period.
+Between April 1, 2017 and March 31, 2018, the Agency received three hundred and thirty-six (336) formal information requests under the Access to Information Act.
+One hundred and three (103) requests were carried forward from the previous reporting period.
+Four hundred and thirty-nine (439) requests were completed before the end of March.
+Thirty-five (35) requests were carried forward to the next reporting period for the following reasons: eleven (11) requests required additional time to allow for consultations with third parties and twenty-four (24) requests were received at the end of the reporting period.

-The twenty-nine (29) requests that were abandoned were received from individuals who, after being informed of the provisions of the Act, either withdrew their requests or did not respond to our correspondence.
+The fourteen (14) requests that were abandoned were received from individuals who, after being informed of the provisions of the Act, either withdrew their requests or did not respond to our correspondence.

-The fourteen (14) requests included in the “no records exist” category were received from applicants who requested access to records that either did not exist or were not described clearly enough to allow for their identification.
+The thirty-nine (39) requests included in the “no records exist” category were received from applicants who requested access to records that either did not exist or were not described clearly enough to allow for their identification.
+When appropriate, an information note is provided to the requester to explain the reason that no records exist and efforts are made to assist the requester in obtaining the information they require, wherever possible.

-No waiver is granted for the initial application fee.
-It is, however, reimbursed when the request is for information that is available under the Privacy Act.
+As a result of the government’s decision in 2016 to waive all fees beyond the initial $5 application fee, no waiver is granted for the initial fee.
+It is however, reimbursed when the request is for information that is available under the Privacy Act.

-During fiscal year 2015-2016, 40% of completed requests (67 cases) were processed within the initial 30-day period.
-In 20% of completed requests (34 cases), a 30-day time extension was required in order to conduct consultations with either third parties and/or other federal government departments.
-In 11% of completed requests (19 cases), an extension of over 30 days was required because of the number of records requested and to enable the Agency to conduct necessary consultations.
-In 29 % of completed requests (49 cases), additional time was required due to the complexity of the requests.
+During fiscal year 2017-2018, 48 percent of completed requests (192 cases) were processed within the initial 30-day period.
+In 14 percent of completed requests (55 cases), a 30-day time extension was required in order to conduct consultations with either third parties and/or other government departments.
+In 25 percent of completed requests (103 cases), an extension of over 30 days was required because of the number of records requested and to enable the Agency to conduct necessary consultations.
+In 13 percent of completed requests (54 cases), additional time was required due to the complexity of the requests.

 The costs reported in the statistical report are only those costs incurred for the processing of requests.